KevinKronk/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date

 First, a Years column was created using the [YEAR() function](https://support.microsoft.com/en-us/office/year-function-c64f017a-1354-490d-981f-578e8ec8d3b9) on the Date Created Conversion column.
+A pivot table was then created with Date Created Conversion for rows, outcomes for columns, count of outcomes for values, and Parent category and Years for the filters.
+The rows were made sure to be each month, columns were filtered to only include "successful", "failed", and "canceled" in that order, and the Parent category filter was set to theater.
+With that, a Pivot Chart was created as a line chart with markers, and a chart title was added, all of which can be seen in the image below.

 ![Theater Outcomes vs Launch](resources/Theater_Outcomes_vs_Launch.png)